 Green Hill has launched a new program to aid in the rehabilitation of our residents called the Green Hill Therapy Garden.
-The garden will be located adjacent to the Green House Rehabilitation home, part of our Green House Homes neighborhood.
+The garden will be located adjacent to the The Villas at Green Hill Rehabilitation home, part of our The Villas at Green Hill neighborhood.
 Design and fundraising for the project is now underway.

 The act of gardening has long been known to have healthful effects on participants reducing stress, increasing physical health and strength, and eliciting spiritual balance.
 For thousands of years, gardens have been designed to create spaces where people can interact with nature, play, rest, and reflect.
 A movement is underway in healthcare to include the use of gardens as part of a physical, occupational and psychological care plan to heal patients and prepare them for their life outside of the garden’s gate.
 Characteristics of a therapeutic garden were developed in 1993 by the American Horticultural Therapy Association.
 The American Association of Landscape Architects is one of the additional groups who are continuing to contribute to the development of design elements for therapeutic landscapes.